A character insists on not exacting violence.... and he or she ends up causing more fighting in the long run than was at first avoided.

 - In a later episode, "Crystals Have Power", Jake gets a flashback to when he was a kid, and his dad told him that he would hurt everybody if he got out of control.
 Jake vows to practise non-violence, which gets problematic when Finn gets kidnapped.

-- This popped up on two "Treehouse of Horror" episodes on The Simpsons.
+- This popped up in three "Treehouse of Horror" episodes of The Simpsons.

 - In "Monkey's Paw", Lisa wishes for world peace.
 This made Earth susceptible to aliens armed only with wooden sticks.

 - Once Lisa found the tombstone of a young man who wished for a world without guns.
 This inspires Springfield to ban guns, and then the young man (who in reality was Billy the Kid) and his fellow outlaws rise from the grave to take over the town.